skrodahl/NewTon/releases/README.md

 One sentence, placed just before or after the closing line.
 Should feel like a director's commentary, not a press release.

+## Release Notes vs Changelog

+Release notes (this folder + `Docs/ReleaseNotes/`) tell the **user's story** — what's new, what's better, why it matters.
+They should read like a narrative, not a diff.

+The **changelog** (`CHANGELOG.md`) is the **developer's record** — what changed, where, and in which files.
+It includes Files Changed sections and implementation details that don't belong in release notes.

+When writing release notes, focus on value: what does the user see, what problem is solved, what's the experience.
+Leave the file lists and function names for the changelog.

 ## Notes

 - **Detailed release notes** (markdown) are in [`Docs/ReleaseNotes/`](../Docs/ReleaseNotes/)